Freedom of Association: Country Studies — China

 The Free Union Movement's Oasis: Hong Kong

 One area where free trade unions have continued to exist is in the Autonomous Region of Hong Kong, a former British colony returned to the People's Republic of China (PRC) in 1997 under a Basic Law that guarantees respect for a number of freedoms under a policy of "one country, two systems."
-Until 1990, the union movement was a political battlefield between nationalist and Communist unions, but a new independent movement emerged under the banner of the Hong Kong Confederation of Trade Unions (HKCTU, not to be confused with the Federation of Trade Unions), with nearly 160,000 members, including textile workers, dockworkers, teachers, and government employees.
-The HKCTU does not shy from criticism of the PRC, and its leaders are strong pro-democracy spokesmen, but they also maintain independence from any state or party.
+(See also Country Study in Freedom of Expression.)
+Until 1990, the union movement was a political battlefield between nationalist and Communist unions, reflecting the early history of China’s politicized trade unions.
+But a new independent movement emerged under the banner of the Hong Kong Confederation of Trade Unions (HKCTU), with nearly 160,000 members, including textile workers, dockworkers, teachers, and government employees.
+The HKCTU, although under increasing pressure from Beijing, does not shy from criticizing the PRC, and its leaders are strong pro-democracy spokesmen, independent from any state or party.
+The founder and long-time leader of the Hong Kong Federation of Teachers, the late Szeto Wah, also helped initiate the Democratic Party and the Hong Kong Alliance in Support of Patriotic Democratic Movements in China, which has served as a focal point for Hong Kong’s civil society to turn back anti-democratic initiatives as well as the organizer of the annual commemoration of the June 4 suppression of the Tiananmen Square.
+Demonstrations.
+In 2014, the 25th anniversary of the events, 500,000 Hong Kong citizens participated in a candlelight vigil despite police threats of use of force to prevent the gathering.